Wave Energy Potential

 These four types of wave energy conversion devices need not be placed way out into the oceans to benefit from the power of the waves.
 Depending on the distance between the wave energy device and the shoreline, there are three possible locations were wave energy devices can be placed and these are classified as: Shoreline (physically on the coastline), Nearshore (within a few hundred metres of the coastline in shallow water) and Offshore, (a few kilometres from the coastline in deep water).
 The positioning and location depends upon the type of wave energy device as one has its own advantages and disadvantages.

-Wave energy has great potential as a renewable energy resource because Mother nature provides us with a large supply of renewable wave energy every day free of charge.
+Wave energy potential has much to offer as a renewable energy resource.
+This is because Mother nature provides us with a huge supply of renewable wave energy every day free of charge.
 The technology already exists for extraction of this free energy as there are many wave energy conversion devices in the oceans around the world at this time generating renewable energy, but there is still a long way to go to make it a reliable and continuous energy resource as there are still many technical challenges to be solved.

 One of the challenges to overcome in using the energy of the waves is that the ocean waves, although consistent in the fact that the worlds oceans are constantly moving (especially near coastal areas), they are variable as weather conditions and seasonal changes affect the height and swell of the waves.
 Another major challenge to effectively harnessing the energy is figuring out a way to construct devices that can survive the harsh oceanic conditions as some “wave energy devices” have already been destroyed by the energy carrier itself, “the sea”.